ddev/ddev/docs/users/extend/customization-extendibility.md

 ### Providing custom apache configuration

-If you're using `webserver_type: apache-fpm` or `webserver_type: apache-cgi` in your .ddev/config.yaml, you can override the default site configuration by editing or replacing the ddev-provided `.ddev/apache/apache-site.conf` configuration.
+If you're using `webserver_type: apache-fpm` in your .ddev/config.yaml, you can override the default site configuration by editing or replacing the ddev-provided `.ddev/apache/apache-site.conf` configuration.

 * Edit the `.ddev/apache/apache-site.conf`.
 * Add your configuration changes.